tolo/InterfaCSS/README.markdown

 * Load a stylesheet, like this: `[[InterfaCSS interfaCSS] loadStyleSheetFromMainBundleFile:@"myDazzlingStyles.css"];`.
 A good place to do this is in your app delegate, when your app is first launched, but if you have a lot of stylesheets it's better to defer loading of the stylesheets to when you actually need them (`loadView` of a particular view controller might be a better place in this case).

 * Set up your view hierarchy and set some initial styles classes on your views.
 This you can do in a few different ways:
-    * By using [`ISSViewBuilder`](InterfaCSS/UI/ISSViewBuilder.h) to create your view hiearchy, like this: `self.view = [ISSViewBuilder rootViewWithStyle:@"myFancyStyleClass" ....`

-    * By using a view definition file, you set the style classes of the elements in the definiton file and load it like this:
-    `self.view = [ISSViewBuilder loadViewHierarchyFromMainBundleFile:@"views.xml" withFileOwner:self];`

-    * Create your view hierarchy manually/using a .nib and then apply styles using the methods defined in [`UIView+InterfaCSS.h`](InterfaCSS/UI/UIView+InterfaCSS.h), for instance:
+    * Create your view hierarchy manually or using a nib/storyboard, and then apply styles using the methods defined in [`UIView+InterfaCSS.h`](InterfaCSS/UI/UIView+InterfaCSS.h), for instance:
         * `self.view.styleClassISS = @"groovyStyle";`
         * `[self.view addStyleClassISS:@"anEvenMoreGroovyStyle"];`

+    * Use [`ISSViewBuilder`](InterfaCSS/UI/ISSViewBuilder.h) to create your view hierarchy in a concise fashion, like this: `self.view = [ISSViewBuilder labelWithStyle:@"myFancyStyleClass" ....`

-    * Or if you still feel the need to use Interface Builder to setup your views, you can still specify one or more style classes for each UI element in the *Identity Inspector* under *User Defined Runtime Attributes* - just set the **Key Path** to `styleClassISS`, the **Type** to `String` and the **Value** to whatever style class(es) you want to use (multiple style classes are separated by a space).
+    * If you feel more at home in Interface Builder, you can specify one or more style classes for each UI element in the *Identity Inspector* under *User Defined Runtime Attributes* - just set the **Key Path** to `styleClassISS`, the **Type** to `String` and the **Value** to whatever style class(es) you want to use (multiple style classes are separated by a space).

+    * Using a [view definition file](#ViewDefinitionFile), you can set the style classes of the elements in the definition file and load it like this:
+        `self.view = [ISSViewBuilder loadViewHierarchyFromMainBundleFile:@"views.xml" withFileOwner:self];`

 * Update styles as you go
     * At any time you can add or remove style classes using the methods provided in the category [`UIView+InterfaCSS.h`](InterfaCSS/UI/UIView+InterfaCSS.h).